Hamilton, Ohio: Industrialization

 By the mid-19th century, Hamilton had developed as a significant manufacturing city.
-Its early products were often machines and equipment used to process the region's farm produce, such as steam engines, hay cutters, reapers and threshers.
+Its early products were often machines and equipment used to process the region's farm produce, such as steam engines, hay cutters, reapers, and threshers.
 Other production included machine tools, house hardware, saws for mills, paper, paper making machinery, carriages, guns, whiskey, beer, woolen goods, and myriad and diverse output made from metal, grain, and cloth.

-By the early 20th century, the town was a heavy-manufacturing center for vaults and safes, machine tools, cans for vegetables, paper, paper making machinery, locomotives, frogs and switches for railroads, steam engines, diesel engines, foundry products, printing presses, and automobile parts.
-During the two world wars, its factories manufactured war materiel, Liberty ship engines, and gun lathes.
+By the early 20th century, the town was a heavy-manufacturing center for vaults and safes, machine tools, cans for vegetables, paper, paper-making machinery, locomotives, frogs and switches for railroads, steam engines, diesel engines, foundry products, printing presses, and automobile parts.
+During the two World Wars, its factories manufactured war materiel, Liberty ship engines, and gun lathes.
 Manufacturers used coke to feed furnaces.
 Its by-product, gas, fueled street lights.
 The Great Miami River valley, in which Hamilton was located, had become an industrial giant.

-The county courthouse, constructed between 1885 and 1889, has been listed on the National Register of Historic Places because of its monumental architecture.
-The city has three historic districts: Dayton Lane, German Village and Rossville.
-Like Cincinnati, Hamilton attracted many German and Italian immigrants from the mid-19th century on, whose influence was expressed in culture, food and architecture.
-Hamilton also had a Jewish community; with increased immigration by Eastern European Jews, they founded Beth Israel Synagogue in 1901 as an Orthodox alternative to Hamilton's Reform synagogue.
-It had been founded by German Jews in the 1880s, when nearby Cincinnati was a center of Reform Judaism in the United States.
+The Butler County Courthouse, constructed between 1885 and 1889, was listed on the National Register of Historic Places because of its monumental architecture.
+The city has three historic districts: Dayton Lane, German Village, and Rossville.
+Like Cincinnati, Hamilton attracted many German and Italian immigrants from the mid-19th century on, whose influence was expressed in culture, food, and architecture.
+Hamilton also had a Jewish community; with increased immigration by Eastern European Jews, they founded Beth Israel Synagogue in 1901 as an Orthodox alternative to Hamilton's Reform synagogue, which had been founded by German Jews in the 1880s, when nearby Cincinnati was a center of Reform Judaism in the United States.
 At the time around 250 Jewish families lived in Hamilton.